-One of the more frequent questions we get from our athletes is, "which leg is stronger?"
+One of the more frequent questions we get from athletes is, "which leg is stronger?"
 Because you kick a soccer ball with your right leg, are you right leg dominant?
 How about if you bat left handed?
-So much of this answer has to do with repetition (see Sparta Point 7/8/09), how often you perform the specific skill, and from which side or direction.
+So much of this answer has to do with repetition: how often you perform the specific skill, and from which side or direction.
 However, another factor determining your lateral dominance could be predetermined by your nervous system.

 So the majority of studies support that your left leg is the side of choice for strength or balancing needs, whether it be the plant foot before kicking, the takeoff foot for jumping, or the front leg of a baseball swing to stop rotation.
 Just reflect on how many more soccer players prefer to kick right footed or baseball players choose to hit right handed.

 Since this left leg is used for stability, the right leg supports more fine motor coordination, such as providing the right “touch” when striking a soccer ball.
 While the biggest role in the development of this lateral dominance is repetition, other major reasons are not fully agreed upon.
 Perhaps the most likely theory is that the left cerebral hemisphere, or left half of the brain, controls the right side of the body.
 This left hemisphere is generally dominant, giving the right side of the body better neuromuscular control.
 We often think of movement purely in terms of muscles and joints (muscular), but the body is a system and movement is driven by the brain (neuro).

 There is no dominant leg, just preferred sequences and feet for your specific sport’s movements.
 However, each leg and foot needs to be used in any training environment, to improve performance and reduce injury.
-By working your dominant leg more in the weight room, you’ll enhance your preferred side in sport or perhaps your only side if you’re a baseball pitcher who always drives from the same leg.
-However, providing a stimulus to the other leg, such as single leg plyometrics, can prevent any imbalances fostered from repetitive unilateral movements of your sport.
+By working your dominant leg more, you’ll enhance your preferred side in sport or perhaps your only side if you’re a baseball pitcher who always drives from the same leg.
+However, providing a stimulus to the other leg, such as single leg plyometrics (see below), can prevent any imbalances fostered from repetitive unilateral movements of your sport.